umd-mith/webvtt-player/README.md

 ### To use without React

-    npm run build-public

-This will generate a JS file in `/public` that can be used in the browser.
+Use the built JS files from the latest release directly in the browser.
 Provide an anchor element with the id `webvtt-player` and provide URLs to audio and transcript as data attributes:

     <div id="webvtt-player" data-audio="data/audio.mp3" data-transcript="data/transcript.vtt"></div>

+To generate those JS files run the following command.
+They will go into `/public`.

+    npm run build-public